Welcome to Haviland Cottage on the Isle of Wight

 I am now convinced that Charles Dickens based the idea of Miss Havisham on Margaret Dick but named the character after her neighbour Catherine Haviland.
 The dates, location, and similarities to real life match to a tee!

-The Charles Dickens Short Literary Walk
+The Charles Dickens Literary Walk

 Please make a transfer to the BCA , Sort Code 54-10-34 , Account # 18483488 Ref Haviland